Health Information Exchange

 The Health Information Exchange (HIE) Program Management Office (PMO) at DHCF is aligned with the agency’s Health Care Reform & Innovation Administration (HCRIA) and is a resource to improve health outcomes of District residents through the creation of technology and business infrastructures necessary for health care stakeholders to securely exchange patient health information.
 HIE is aligned with DHCF’s overall mission and specifically supports HCRIAs goal to develop, test and implement new models in whole-person integrated clinical and community care and innovative payment and health services delivery practices.

-- Direct is an easy-to-use, fast and secure electronic communication service for clinical providers and others who regularly transmit and/or receive protected health information (PHI).
+- Direct Secure Messaging – Direct is an easy-to-use, fast and secure electronic communication service for clinical providers and others who regularly transmit and/or receive protected health information (PHI).
 Direct looks and operates like email, but with security features such as point-to-point encryption required for PHI.
 Direct is not a brand name or a company, Direct is a transmission standard developed by the Office of the National Coordinator for Health Information Technology (ONC).
-DC HIE contracts with Orion Health for its Direct.
+DHCF contracts with Orion Health for its Direct.
 Orion Health is one of the world’s most widely deployed HIE companies.
 Direct is the primary way providers will be notified of a patient encounter.

-- Encounter Notification Service (ENS) – Providers can receive alerts on a selected panel of patients who are admitted, discharged or transferred to/from acute care hospitals located in the District of Columbia and Maryland.
+- Encounter Notification Service * (ENS) – Providers can receive alerts on a selected panel of patients who are admitted, discharged or transferred to/from acute care hospitals located in the District of Columbia and Maryland.
+To get started receiving these valuable alerts about your patients, click here: https://crisphealth.org/CRISP-HIE-SERVICES/Encounter-Notification-System-ENS.
+You will also need to register for a DC HIE Direct Secure Messaging address.

-DC HIE is governed by a twenty-one (21) member volunteer Policy Board appointed by the Mayor of the District of Columbia.
+DHCF’s HIE efforts are governed by a twenty-one (21) member volunteer Policy Board appointed by the Mayor of the District of Columbia.
 The Board includes representatives from District-based hospitals and health systems, health centers and District of Columbia Government agencies.
-The Board meets the third Wednesday of every month from 2 – 4 pm at District Government offices located at One Judiciary Square, 441 4th Street, 11th Floor, Washington, DC 20001.
+The Board meets once per quarter at District Government offices located at One Judiciary Square, 441 4th Street, 10th or 11th Floor, Washington, DC 20001.
 All meetings are open to the public and agendas are published one week in advance in the District of Columbia Register.
+The 2014 meeting schedule is Thursday, April 24 from 2 pm to 4 pm – 10th Floor; Wednesday, August 20th from 2 pm to 4 pm – 11th Floor and Wednesday, December 17 from 2 pm to 4 pm – 11th Floor.

 Partnership with Department of Health

-As part of DHCF’s cooperative agreement grant from ONC, DHCF and the Department of Health (DOH) will collaborate on a series of upgrades to DOH’s public health reporting infrastructure.
-The purpose of these upgrades will be to offer providers and hospitals the means to electronically report public health data to the city in accordance with Stage 2 Meaningful Use incentives.
-The types of reporting that will be enabled include immunization data, cancer registry, syndromic surveillance (sometimes referred to as bio-surveillance) and electronic laboratory data reporting.
+DHCF and the Department of Health (DOH) collaborated on a series of upgrades to DOH’s public health reporting infrastructure.
+The purpose of these upgrades was to offer providers and hospitals the means to electronically report public health data to the city in accordance with Stage 2 Meaningful Use incentives.
+The types of reporting that were enabled included immunization data, cancer registry, syndromic surveillance (sometimes referred to as bio-surveillance) and electronic laboratory data reporting.